 That's right folks.
 The incredibly versatile actor you thought was portraying the lovable midget known as Baby Yoda is in fact a puppet.
 I know.
 Shocking right?
 Millions of grown men and women are this minute screeching LIAR!! as they hug their full-size Baby Yoda replicas.
 Their hurt feels may never recover, but I'm on a ruthless streak and these people need serious help.

 I think we can accept that during season 1 The Mandalorian lacks experience with anything to do with childcare so we can give him a pass, but it's more than clear that he is extremely careless with any kind of package delivery.
-He often leaves Baby Yoda on his own while he saunters off in his usual boring way only to realise that the tiny green burden has followed him or wondered off into a danger zone.
+He often leaves Baby Yoda on his own while he saunters off in his usual boring way only to realize that the tiny green burden has followed him or wondered off into a danger zone.

 This Din Djarin fella loves to leave his precious lil newfound buddy with complete strangers while he's off putting his own life in extreme danger.
 It's as if he hasn't learned anything from all the abduction attempts they sustained throughout season 1.
 Bad daddy!